JanJakob1/personal-homepage/content/publication/weak-lensing/index.md

 slides: example
 ---

-This work was driven by a research project on weak gravitational lensing and became later my Bachelor thesis in Physics at Heidelberg University under the supervision of [Prof. Björn Malte Schäfer](https://www.ita.uni-heidelberg.de/~spirou/).
+This work was driven by a research project on weak gravitational lensing and later became my bachelor thesis in physics at Heidelberg University under the supervision of [Prof. Björn Malte Schäfer](https://www.ita.uni-heidelberg.de/~spirou/).

 <!-- {{% callout note %}}
 Create your slides in Markdown - click the *Slides* button to check out the example.